apache/beam/website/www/site/content/en/documentation/sdks/python-dependencies.md

 If your pipeline requires additional dependencies, see [Managing Python Pipeline Dependencies](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/).

 Dependencies of the Apache Beam Python SDK are defined in the `setup.py` file in the Beam repository.
-To view them, perform the following steps:
+To view them, take the following steps:

 1. Open `setup.py`.